jeremy-jarvis/applitools-demo/set-up-applitools.md

 ```

 Cucumber's default timeout is 5000 ms. This isn't long enough to avoid timing out during testing, at least on my computer.
-So, add this line to change your default timeout.
+So, add this line after the imports to change your default timeout.
 You might be able to get away with using a shorter timeout.

 ```
 setDefaultTimeout(Number(30000));
 ```

-Then define the `BeforeAll` function:
+Next, define the `BeforeAll` function:

 ```
 let runner: ClassicRunner;